Productivity is defined as a total output per one unit of a total input.

 - If you’re a compulsive Gmail user like me and often have to send the same email, install the canned response app.
 Just do so by going to Settings/Labs/Search “Canned responses”/Click on “Enable”/Save.
 Then when you’re in an email, you can select & save templates.

 - Evernote is my brain in the cloud.
 As I’m on my way to a paperless life, I take pictures of most of the documents I will need later, business cards I receive (it interprets them and allows you to add the person on LinkedIn directly) and where I take my notes.
+I’ve been a premium user for more than 2 years now and I can’t recommend it enough.
 Here you can try one month of the premium plan, on me.

 - IFTTT is my tool of choice for personal life automation and social media automation.